warhammerkid/bluetti_mqtt/README.rst

 bluetti_mqtt
 ============

-This tool will (eventually) provide an MQTT interface to Bluetti power stations.
-This would enable status and control through Home Assistant or another system.
+This tool provides an MQTT interface to Bluetti power stations.
+Currently it does not support controlling any devices, but will eventualy support that and Home Assistant MQTT auto-config.

 Installation
 ------------